xrip/pico-286/README.md

 *   **🎨 160×200×16 Colors:** Low-resolution mode with full 16-color palette
 *   **🌈 320×200×16 Colors:** Medium-resolution mode with 16 simultaneous colors from a larger palette
 *   **✨ 640×200×16 Colors:** High-resolution mode with 16-color support

-**🌟 Features:**
-*   🎨 Enhanced color palette with more vibrant colors compared to CGA
-*   🌈 Better color reproduction and smoother gradients
-*   🔄 Backward compatibility with CGA modes
-*   🎮 Support for Tandy-specific software and games

 #### 🖼️ VGA (Video Graphics Array)
 The VGA emulation provides comprehensive Video Graphics Array support with multiple advanced modes: